- Download our Moving to South Korea Guide (PDF)

-Vehicles can be hired from any number of international car hire companies, which have offices at the airports and in cities.
-Foreigners can also buy new or used cars as long as they're in possession of an Alien Registration Card (ARC).
+Vehicles can be hired from any number of international car hire companies, which have offices at airports and in cities.
+Foreigners can also buy new or used cars as long as they have a Residence Card.
 Newly purchased cars need to be registered within 15 days.
 Buying a car is a popular option for expats with children or those living in the country long term.

-Those in possession of an ARC can also exchange their driving licence for a Korean one if their home country recognises South Korean licences.
+Those possessing a Residence Card can also exchange their driving licence for a Korean one if their home country recognises South Korean licences.
 Their licence is returned to them when they leave the country.

 Air travel in South Korea

-Although it's possible to travel from one end of the country to the other by road or rail in a few hours, there are domestic flights between cities on South Korea’s two main airlines, Korean Air and Asiana, as well as low-cost airlines Jeju Air and T'way Airlines.
+Although it's possible to travel from one end of the country to the other by road or rail in a few hours, there are domestic flights between cities on South Korea’s two main airlines, Korean Air and Asiana.
+There are also low-cost airlines Jeju Air and T'way Airlines.

 It is also possible to catch a ferry to the island of Jeju in the south, but much easier to fly.
 There are commuter flights between Seoul and Busan, and travelling on these flights with low-cost airlines is often cheaper than travelling by express train.